Skip to content

 TLS overview

 Kdb+ version 3.4 onwards supports SSL/TLS connections.
-The KX Platform supports TLS from version 4.0.2 onwards on both Linux and Windows.
+The KX Delta Platform supports TLS from version 4.0.2 onwards on both Linux and Windows.

 In order to use TLS you need to provide the following certificates and key files.